robatwilliams/unit-testing-AtoZ/README.md

 The quality of being independent of and unaffected by other tests.

 Runtime isolation means tests don't affect each other at runtime - they can be run together, alone, or in any order, and the result will be the same.
 To achieve that, avoid shared state/variables, and clean up anything whose sharing cannot be avoided.
+Deep-clone mock data before using it.

 Subject isolation means a test only tests the code under test - changes to other code won't break it.
 To achieve that, mock things that the code under test would interact with.